History of John Stockton in Timeline

 On March 23, 2006, a statue of Karl Malone was placed near John Stockton's statue in front of the Delta Center, commemorating their achievements together.

-On May 11, 2006, ESPN.com named John Stockton the fourth best point guard of all time.
+On May 11, 2006, ESPN.com named John Stockton the fourth best point guard of all time, acknowledging his impact on the game.

-2009: Induction into the Naismith Memorial Basketball Hall of Fame
+2009: Induction into Naismith Memorial Basketball Hall of Fame

-In 2009, John Stockton was inducted into the Naismith Memorial Basketball Hall of Fame for his individual NBA career.
+In 2009, John Stockton was inducted into the Naismith Memorial Basketball Hall of Fame as an individual, recognizing his outstanding career.

 In 2010, John Stockton was inducted into the Hall of Fame along with the rest of the 1992 United States men's Olympic basketball team.